 Advisors: Patrick Hwu, MD, and Moran Amit, PhD

 These fellowships are funded through a generous $10.5 million endowment established by alumnus John J. Kopchick, Ph.D., and his wife, Charlene.

 The Dr. John J. Kopchick Fellowships are awarded to students who demonstrate exceptional character, extracurricular leadership, research excellence and scholarly merit.
 Each fellowship provides $7,500 directly to the student and an additional $7,500 to support their research and training.
 These fellowships may be renewed for a total award period of up to two years.

 The Charlene Kopchick Fellowship is awarded to a GSBS student who demonstrates unique characteristics beyond merit and financial need.
 Such characteristics may include but are not be limited to first-generation college graduates entering graduate research; students who exhibit exemplary personal character; uniqueness of background and culture; strong work ethic; perceived leadership qualities and an enthusiastic scientific curiosity.
-These fellowships will be in the amount $8,250 of direct aid to the student and an additional $8,250 to support the student’s research and training.
+These fellowships provide $8,250 of direct aid to the student and an additional $8,250 to support the student’s research and training.
 This is a one-time award to the student and is not renewable.